 Up to 25 grams less than the previous weigh-in: Completely normal weight fluctuations

 25-60 grams less: Keep an eye on your guinea pig’s weight, and weigh them more frequently

 60-100 grams less: Keep a very close eye on your piggy and call your vet to set up an appointment.
 Weigh daily, and look for accompanying symptoms that may be cropping up as well.

 100+ grams less: This much weight loss over a week is a sign of an urgent problem.
 Get to your vet right away.

-Common causes for weight loss include infections, dehydration, dental problems, improper diet, scurvy, stress, and so many more.
+Common causes of weight loss include infections, dehydration, dental problems, improper diet, scurvy, stress, and so many more conditions.

 Regular weighing is also helpful to indicate when your guinea pig is starting to pack on some unnecessary weight.
 If your guinea pig is full-grown, and their weight is increasing steadily, you should probably make some changes.

 Weight gain can be caused by feeding incorrect foods, too much food, or a lack of exercise.
 Guinea pigs are incredibly prone to obesity, so keeping them at a healthy weight can be a challenge.
 Be sure you’re feeding pellets that do not contain any colored pieces, nuts, or seeds.
 These are extremely fattening for guinea pigs.
 Also, avoid most store-bought treats, and limit fruit to minimal amounts.

 Feed no more than 1/8 cup of pellets per day.
 If your guinea pig is chunky, you can cut this down even further.
 Also, feed a cup of veggies max each day.
 Provide a large cage and plenty of floor time to let your guinea pig run around.